 Each new software development project has a certain level of risk attached to it, so it is imperative for businesses to have information available on the progress of each program.
-Metrics reports are a major benefit for quality assurance and development teams to ensure that everything is proceeding as expected and that any issues are caught early before release.
+Quality metrics in project management reports are major examples of the benefit for quality assurance and development teams to ensure that everything is proceeding as expected and that any issues are caught early before release.
 While each project will have a different set of considerations to make, there are a few metrics that will be universally advantageous to track.

 Overall productivity with resources

 A major statistic to keep an eye on is the effective utilization of available resources, as this will have a direct impact on the project's profitability.
 Industry expert Suchitra Mishra noted that any deviations in utilization must be quickly remedied to get the project back on track and ensure that assets are being used at an optimal level.
 Doing so will help development teams keep up with demands and perform up to expectations.